fogha/raiken/cli/README.md

 ## Generated Files

-Arten creates files directly in your project:
+Raiken creates files directly in your project:

 ```
 my-project/